SAS-Systems/Unveiled-Documentation/SRS/UC2_Configure_settings.md

 Configure settings in Android App.

 ### 1.1 Brief Description
-The user is able to configure settings like server FQDN and login-data to access the streaming server.
-Addionally the user has the ability to change general picture and video settings.
+The user is able to configure the information how to access the streaming server.
+Additionally the user has the ability to change general picture and video quality settings.

 ### 1.2 Screenshot Mockup
 ![][screenshot]